 Area Inventory of State Lands: Mount Sunapee State Park

-This page includes important new information about Mount Sunapee’s ecologically important forest — “exemplary” natural communities.
-(Updated Dec.
-2015)
+This page includes valuable information about Mount Sunapee’s ecologically important forest, ancient forest and “exemplary” natural communities.
+(Updated Feb.
+2018)

 (1) high-elevation spruce – fir forest;